Elimination Chamber (2010): Aftermath

 Tension within The Legacy faction had been growing since Cody Rhodes and Ted DiBiase accidentally cost Randy Orton the WWE Championship at the Royal Rumble.
 After DiBiase eliminated Orton from the Elimination Chamber match, with the help of Rhodes, Orton turned on Rhodes and DiBiase, and attacked them during a six-man tag team match causing The Legacy to lose.
 In the following weeks, Orton faced DiBiase in a singles match and DiBiase and Rhodes in a two-on-one handicap match, until the guest host of Raw, Steve Austin, booked a triple threat match between Orton, Rhodes, and DiBiase for WrestleMania.

 After being eliminated from the Elimination Chamber match by Triple H, Sheamus attacked him on the March 1 episode of Raw in retaliation.
 The following week, Sheamus challenged Triple H to a match at WrestleMania, which Triple H accepted.
 On the final episode of Raw before WrestleMania, Sheamus teamed up with Cody Rhodes and Ted DiBiase to defeat Triple H and Randy Orton in a two-on-three handicap match.

 The 2010 event became the first event of what is now one of WWE's yearly pay-per-views.
 An Elimination Chamber event has occurred every year since except in 2016.
-It has also mostly occurred in February, except for the 2015 event, which was held in May, and the 2020 event held in March.
+It has also mostly occurred in February, except for the 2015 event, which was held in May, and the 2020 and 2025 events held in March.
 While originally designed for single competitors, the first tag team Elimination Chamber match occurred at the 2015 event.
 The chamber itself was redesigned for the 2017 event, becoming square in design.
 A women's version of the match first occurred at the 2018 event, which also featured the first seven-man Chamber match (in a seven-person version, three wrestlers begin the match instead of two).
 Additionally, while Elimination Chamber had replaced No Way Out, one further No Way Out event was held in June 2012.